Explore UCD

 First day of absence and each day thereafter

-Inform Sick Leave Administrator.
+Inform Sick Leave Administrator of employee's absence.

 Ensure the employee is supported as per the responsibilities of UCD sick leave policy.

-Advise HR Partner for any absences greater than 4 weeks or for absences due to ‘stress’.
+Advise relevant HR Partner of any absences greater than 4 weeks or for absences due to ‘stress or anxiety’.

 Record absence in CoreHR/PXD as soon as possible.

-If no certificate is supplied record initially as self-certified leave.
+If no certificate is supplied, record initially as self-certified leave.

 Sickness certificate requirements

-Where the sick leave period extends beyond 2 days, sickness must certified in order eligible for sick pay as per the rules of the ordinary sick leave scheme.
-Check Medical Certificate Requirements Scenariosif you are unsure when you need a cert.
+Where your sick leave period extends beyond 2 days, sickness must be certified by a Medical Professional in order for you to be eligible for sick pay as per the rules of the ordinary sick leave scheme.

 Monitor the timeframe and expiry of certificates.
-Send certificates to Sick Leave Administrator.

 Record absence in CoreHR/PXD.
-Forward certificates to (opens in a new window)sickleave@ucd.ie

 Claiming Illness Benefit (Social Welfare)